-Teenager charged after 23km police chase from Māngere to Te Atatū
+Teen charged after 23km police chopper pursuit from Māngere to Te Atatū

-A teenager is due to appear in court after a 23km police chase across Auckland that ended when the vehicle they were in was spiked.
+A teenager is due to appear in court after a 23km police pursuit by the Eagle helicopter across Auckland that ended when the vehicle they were in was spiked.

 Police received reports of a number of people in a vehicle possibly firing a gun at a reserve park in Māngere Bridge about 10pm yesterday.